Rlag1998/QML_Generalization/README.md

 The tutorial_QML_breast_cancer.py file can be run after running the cancer_general.py data preparation file (which includes a PCA step) or the cancer_non-PCA.py data preparation file (which does not include a PCA step) to classify breast cancer data.
 Hilbert space mutual data overlap gram matrices and intermediary scatter plots are produced when tutorial_QML_breast_cancer.py is run.

-By running the above files, it can be seen in the resulting figures that:
+By running the above files, it can be seen in the resulting outputs that:
 - Quantum Metric Learning cannot generalize well for test data when using a dataset with too many initial features.
 - Quantum Metric Learning results in good classification for datasets with a much greater number of samples than the intial number of parameters.
 - PCA can help improve classification performance when applied to the initial input features of a dataset.